yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/publish/publish-web.md

 ---

-To understand how to release games on original platforms, please continue to read [cocos-framework.md].
+Continue on to read about [cocos-framework.md].